-One of the biggest differences between and Airbnb and a hostel is what is included in your "rent".
+One of the biggest differences between an Airbnb and a hostel is what is included in your stay.
 Each and every hostel/Airbnb will come with its own set of amenities, but you will get different things depending on which way you go.

 With an Airbnb, you're often staying in someone's home (or a section of their home).
 That means many times you'll get a kitchen that has some cooking supplies in it, a private bathroom (that you share with your ILP group), a bed/bedding and some sort of living room set up.
 This option is great for those who want to save some money and make their meals at home rather than eating out for every meal!
-Many times the set up is sort of like you're staying in a friend's apartment or house.
+The set up is sort of like you're staying in a friend's apartment or house.

 If you go with a hostel, you're really just paying for a place to sleep, and get a shared hang-out space and often times, a shared bathroom.
-Bed/bedding, access to a shared bathroom (unless your splurge on a private room), a common area (with other travelers), employees that can help you out and possibly free breakfast -- you'll have to check with your hostel on that one.
-This one is more like you're familiar with - just like when you stay at a hotel except it's more casual and typically has more shared areas.
+Bed/bedding, access to a shared bathroom (unless you're splurge on a private room), a common area (with other travelers), employees that can help you out and possibly free breakfast, are all common hostel amenities.

-**If you're volunteering abroad with ILP, you will be required to rent out the entire house/apartment to help keep you safer - this is usually the way it works anyways though)**
+Head's up: If you're volunteering abroad with ILP, you will be required to rent out the entire house/apartment on Airbnb to help keep you safer.

 A hostel is more like a hotel where you rent a bed rather than a room, so there will be a lot of people staying there (not necessarily in your room, but in the whole building).
 Like mentioned above, you will also have more people in your room depending on what kind of room you rent.

 Now, both of these can range drastically from where they are located, but typically hostels are located on busier streets, right in the center of town, while Airbnbs are located within neighborhoods/apartment complexes where the locals are living.

 You can find hostels/Airbnbs in almost any parts of the city you are staying in, so when booking either, make sure you check out how close they are to the places you want to go.

 The atmosphere in these places are very different.
-In a hostel, you will be surrounded by other travelers who want to chat and get to know you — usually there is a common room where everyone can hang out in.
-Some of these people might be traveling in China alone, so they enjoy getting to know their fellow hostel-ers.
+In a hostel, you will be surrounded by other budget travelers who want to chat and get to know you — usually there is a common room where everyone can hang out in.
+Some of these people might be traveling alone, so they enjoy getting to know their fellow hostel-ers.
 You will most likely spend your evenings meeting new people and talking up a storm from people all over the world.

-One thing to note before booking is there are extra fees with Airbnb.
-Make sure you look through everything and you know the cleaning fees, deposits (that are most of the time refundable), etc. before you commit to anything!
-All of the fees are decided by the renter, so it varies ... but they will be listed in the total fee so it's all spelled out for you before you purchase.
+One thing to note before booking is there are often extra fees with Airbnb.
+It's often something like a cleaning fee (which is decided by the host so it varies).
+They will be listed in the total fee so it's all spelled out for you before you purchase.
 Fees are things like a cleaning fee after you leave and a couple of other things.

 Pro Tip: You can often get a referral discount by telling your friends about Airbnb and they can get a discount if it's their first time booking.
 Ask around in your ILP travel group and see who doesn't have an Airbnb account yet.
 If you have a new person booking at each vacation you could get some savings that way!
 Check out their current coupons here.

-Airbnbs and hostels are awesome and will save you a lot of money when you're backpacking Europe, living in China for a semester or whichever one of these ILP countries you're in!
+Airbnbs and hostels are awesome and will save you a lot of money when you're backpacking Europe, living in Asia for a semester or whichever one of these ILP countries you're in.